 Changes to Teaching Assignments and Non-Curricular Duties

-As was anticipated, the 2020-21 school year has become less “stable” than previous years given the ongoing changes in the provincial COVID-19 situation and public health emergency.
+As was anticipated, the 2021-22 school year continues to be less “stable” than previous years given the ongoing changes in the provincial COVID-19 situation and public health emergency.
 In this regard, it is important that teachers be aware of their rights with respect to consultation on teaching assignments and other duties, such as supervision.

 Clauses 29.01 and 29.02 of the Provincial Collective Agreement (Labrador West Clauses 17.01 and 17.02) require principals to consult with teachers and teaching and learning assistants, “in determining the allocation of curricular and non-curricular duties”.
 With respect to teaching assignments, “every effort” is required to determine teachers’ curricular duties for the coming school year before the end of the current school year.
 Overall, consultation for the coming school year should (“every effort”) occur no later than the first scheduled instructional day.

-However, members are advised that the Memorandum of Agreement (MOA) in place between the NLTA and the school districts recognizes the unprecedented nature of the current situation and provides, in part, for flexibility around the usual timelines for consultation with teachers regarding changes to curricular and non-curricular duties.
+However, members are advised that the Memorandum of Agreement (MOA) in place between the NLTA and the school districts, which remains in effect until the lifting of all COVID-19 public health directives and measures, recognizes the unprecedented nature of the current situation and provides, in part, for flexibility around the usual timelines for consultation with teachers regarding changes to curricular and non-curricular duties.
 The MOA acknowledges that evolving pandemic circumstances and Public Health responses may necessitate adjustments in teaching assignments and other responsibilities at times and with less notice than would ordinarily be the case.
 In return for this flexibility, both school districts have agreed to other provisions that are of benefit to all members.
-Regardless, consultation is still required, but teachers are advised to be prepared for a more fluid work reality during the 2020-21 school year.
+Regardless, consultation is still required, but teachers are advised to be prepared for a more fluid work reality during the 2021-22 school year.

 With respect to consultation, while no teacher “owns” a particular teaching assignment or duty schedule, the Collective Agreements require principals to consult with teachers regarding potential changes, such as new instructional responsibilities or increased supervision.
 A recent arbitration ruling has clearly established what is required for consultation: